 What you get by paying money is this:

 None of this is magic.
 None of it is rocket science.
 All of it is convenience or commitment, which you could get by just doing more work or having more discipline.
-Because you’re here, you don’t think that has been enough so far.
+Because you’re here, you don’t think that's enough.
 It isn’t enough for me personally - I pay for books and classes regularly so I can learn faster.

 If you believe that paying for the book is robbery when you could just spend hours combing through blog posts (mine and others,) taking notes and collecting examples… You may not be interested in buying this book.
 Or most other books.